 Occupancy rates vary by community and over time.
-Total occupancy rates increased for Waushara County, the state and the Town between 1990 and 2000.
-In both time periods, jurisdictions with the lowest occupancy rates had the highest percentage of seasonal units (Table 2-1).
-All three jurisdictions experienced a decrease in the number and share of seasonal units between 1990 and 2000 and an increase in the number and share of occupied units and total units.
-The combination indicates that additional year round units were built and seasonal units were likely converted to year round residences (Appendix B, Tables B-5 and B-6).
+Total occupancy rates increased for Waushara County and the state between 1990 and 2000, but decreased during the 2000's and into the 2010's.
+Jurisdictions with the lowest occupancy rates had the highest percentage of seasonal units (Table 2-1).
+Both jurisdictions experienced a decrease in the number and share of seasonal units between 1990 and 2000 and an increase in the number and share of occupied units and total units.
+The combination indicates that additional year round units were built and seasonal units were likely converted to year round residences (Appendix B, Tables B-7, B-8 and B-9).
+The opposite happened between 2000 and 2010, when Waushara County and the state both experienced an increase in the number and share of occupied units.